pinkeshbadjatiya/PeerNet/README.md

 The details on how to configure are below.

 Common commands -
 - run `make withoutWarnings` to get the executables.
-(This just supresses all the warnings.
+(This just suppresses all the warnings.
 You can also run `make all` to see the warnings.)
 - There would be two of them, namely, `SERVER` and `CLIENT`